-- In England and Wales, the current edition of the Building Regulations issued by the Department of the Environment and the Welsh Office. - In Scotland, the current edition of the Building Standards (Scotland) Regulations issued by the Scottish Executive. - In Northern Ireland, the current edition of the Building regulations (Northern Ireland) issued by the Department of the Environment for Northern Ireland. - In the republic of Ireland the installation must be carried out by a competent person and also conform to the relevant parts of: - a) The current edition of IS 813 "Domestic Gas Installations" - b) All relevant national and local rules in force. - © Baxi Heating U.K. Limited 2009.
+- In Scotland, the current edition of the Building Standards (Scotland) Regulations issued by the Scottish Executive. - In Northern Ireland, the current edition of the Building regulations (Northern Ireland) issued by the Department of the Environment for Northern Ireland. - In the republic of Ireland the installation must be carried out by a competent person and also conform to the relevant parts of: - a) The current edition of IS 813 "Domestic Gas Installations" - b) All relevant national and local rules in force.